oyhub/Rainydays/README.md

 ### Running

-To run the website, upload it to your webserver.
+To run the website, upload it to your webserver, and you are ready to go!